-To buy tickets, log on to Ticketmaster and follow the following instructions, from Penn State’s Ticket Sale Quick-Start Guide:
+To buy tickets, log on to Ticketmaster and follow the instructions given by Penn State athletics here.

 It’s worth checking out your semester standing here.
 A friend of a friend of mine missed out on buying tickets a few years ago because he was entering his second year at Penn State but had enough credits to be classified as a junior.
 He logged on to Ticketmaster on the sophomore class’ day to buy tickets only to find out he was ineligible and was supposed to buy tickets the day before.

-Now that we have all the technical info out of the way, here’s a few tips from OS alum Drew Balis (circa 2012):
+Now that we have all the technical info out of the way, here are a few tips from OS alum Drew Balis (circa 2012):